CHLSS

 Placement & Finalization

 Placement occurs when the child moves into your home.
-Your social worker will remain in regular contact with you to support you during this adjustment period.
+Your assigned worker will remain in regular contact with you to support you during this adjustment period.
 We also encourage you to participate in our ongoing support services.

 Post Adoption Support

-Because adoption is a lifelong journey, you are encouraged to participate in ongoing education, support, and referral services through our Post Adoption Services.
+Because adoption is a lifelong journey, you are encouraged to participate in ongoing education, support, events and referral services through our Post Adoption Services.

 Relative & Kinship Adoption